 are pregnant, are a heavy alcohol user, or are taking medicines that could affect

 your white blood cell count.
-In addition, be sure your provider knows about all medicines,
+Be sure your provider knows about all medicines, herbs,

 vitamins, and supplements you are taking.
 This includes medicines that don't need